Canada vs Bosnia and Herzegovina World Cup 2026 Tickets: Prices, How to Buy & Seating Guide

 | Supporter Entry | N/A (federation allocation) | Varies by federation |

-Canada’s opener commands some of the highest face value pricing of any group stage match in the tournament.
-FIFA added a premium Front Category 1 tier specifically for this match, with seats listed up to $3,360.
+Canada’s opener commands the highest face value pricing of any group stage match.
+FIFA added a premium Front Category 1 tier specifically for this fixture, and the May ticket releases ran from $1,370 for Category 3 up to $4,705 for the best seats in the house.
+A 15% service fee lands on top at checkout.

 | Platform | Starting Price (USD) | Key Feature |